jsabater/genesisng/ZATO.md

 1
 ```

-Please note that the previous command will install the PostgreSQL client
+Note that the previous command will install the PostgreSQL client version
-version 10.12, which should have no problem connecting to a more modern server.
+10.12, which should have no problem connecting to a more modern server.

-To test that the connection from inside the container to PostgreSQL is working
+To test that the connection from inside the container to Redis is working
 fine, use the following commands:

 ```bash